HelmyBlub/gamedev/readme.md

 add outside access:
 - `npm run online`
 - creates an url which other can use to connect to your local environment
+- it is free but has bad performance

+# Docker
+- build and run in docker container
+    1. `docker build -t helmys-game .`
+    2. `docker run -p 3000:3000 helmys-game`